Tuscan Lotus Elan Grantura

 Classic K As per normal, Dave went out first and that's really about all there is to say but he did remarkably well; the track had dried, Dave passed a few cars and there were a number of retirements that helped our overall position although Luke Wos in the Turner (and in our class) was way out ahead of us.
 I went second and didn't really improve much on Dave's times but I think I picked up a couple more places for us the finish 8th overall which was a most unexpected result.
 2nd in class but way off the 1st placed car.
 Poo.

-Swinging Sixties Given we were so far down the grid I wasn't overly optimistic about a good result, however as the track was now dry this game will always benefit power!
-Basically I was on a mission and got us up to 3rd place by the pit stop (helped by a couple of retirements) and then Martyn managed to keep the pace up (as well as have a scary wobbly/slappy bit mid session) and we finished 2nd overall as Mark Campbell's race-leading, super-speed TR5 was retired following a bumpy off-track excursion that damaged the suspension or drive train.
-I was delighted to get Adams and driver of the day and post fastest lap of the race.
+Swinging Sixties Given we were so far down the grid I wasn't overly optimistic about a good result, however as the track was now dry this game will always benefit power and torque!
+Basically I was on a mission and got us up to 3rd place by the pit stop (helped by a couple of retirements) and then Martyn managed to keep the pace up (as well as having a scary wobbly/slappy bit mid session) and we finished 2nd overall as Mark Campbell's race-leading, super-speed TR5 was retired following a bumpy off-track excursion that damaged the suspension or drive train.
+I was delighted to get driver of the day and post fastest lap of the race.

 Great results given what it could have been if it had rained.